e-kazakov/skie-0.6.0-bug/README.md

 * `0.6.0` - `Type: "void (^ _Nonnull)(NSString * _Nullable, NSError * _Nullable)"`
 * `0.5.6` - `Type: "void (^_Nonnull )(NSString * _Nullable_result, NSError * _Nullable)"`

-The first argument of block is marked as `_Nullable` in `0.6.0` and `_Nullable_result` in `0.5.6`.
+The first argument of the block is marked as `_Nullable` in `0.6.0` and `_Nullable_result` in `0.5.6`.
 But what is the difference and why does it affect Swift code if they both seem to be nullable.

 > Note that it's marked as `_Nullable_result` in the header